-In the absence of fraud, all statements made by an applicant, or the Trust, or by an enrolled Participant shall be deemed representations and not warranties, and no statement made for the purpose of acquiring insurance shall void such coverage or reduce benefits unless contained in a written instrument signed by the Trust or the Participant.
+In the absence of fraud, all statements made by an applicant, or the Trust, or by an enrolled Participant shall be deemed representations and not warranties, and no statement made for the purpose of acquiring coverage under the Plan shall void such coverage under the Plan or reduce benefits unless contained in a written instrument signed by the Trust or the Participant.

 XIX.
-Out-of-Area Services
+Out of Area Services